googlejam/Hubitat-Cooper-Aspire-Scene-Controller/README.md

 Result:  The bottom button (button 5) on the keypad behaves as a switch for the fan light.
 The next button up is Fan off.
 Then buttons 3, 2, and 1 are Low, Medium, and High respectively.
 You'll notice that only one of the fan lights will be on at a time.
 Also, this binding is also bi-directional.
 If you use Alexa or a scheduled routine to alter the fan light or the fan speed, these changes will be reflected in the keypad's indicator lights.

-## Installation Scenario 3 - Virtual Buttons
+## Configuration Scenario 3 - Virtual Buttons
 Rather than exposing the keypad as 5 switches, this exposes it as 5 buttons.
 The default state of the keypad will be to have all the lights turned off.
 If you press buttons, the lights come on for just a second, and then turn off again, but virtual button presses happen in Hubitat.

 1. Open the Hubitat device page for the keypad.